richard-allcca/richard-allcca/README.md

 # Hi there 👋

-## Welcome to my Github page!
+## Welcome to my Github page

-## I am Richard and I am currently a front end developer!
+## I am Richard and I am currently a front end developer

 <!--
 **richard-allcca/richard-allcca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.